cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - File/video imported to TAU will be compressed and chopped by TGZ, which includes directory zip, pictures and videos.
 Chopped file pieces will be added into AMT (Array Mapped Trie) with a `fileAMTroot` as return.
 Filed downloaded could be decompressed to original structure.
 Files downloaded is considerred imported.
 Imported file can be seeded to a chain or pinned in local.

-- For each video, generate a "preview" at in the beginning of amt trie, which take a random chop of the video then show 9 pictures.
+- For each video, since we are randomly download pieces, so we can support a `hopping player` to only play the randon pieces that is downloaded.

 - TAU provides basic communication services like relay, TAU payment and genesis annoucement.
 Community chain can use itself for relay annoucement as well.